Chorionic villi are the functional unit of the placenta which lies in between the basal plate or chorionic plate.

-On day 13 some of the cytotrophoblastic cells go into the finger-like projections of trabeculae and forms primary villi and when the mesodermal cell goes into these villi the called secondary villi by the day 16 and these mesodermal cells start differentiating and forms blood vessels and cells within these finger-like projection called the tertiary villi by day 21.
-Meanwhile, some of the cytotrophoblastic cells in these viili penetrates the outer syncytiotrophoblastic cells and arrange transversely by covering the syncytium layer form the cytotrophoblastic shell.
+On day 13 some of the cytotrophoblastic cells go into the finger-like projections of trabeculae and forms primary villi and when the mesodermal cell goes into these villi the called secondary villi by day 16 and these mesodermal cells start differentiating and forms blood vessels and cells within these finger-like projection called the tertiary villi by day 21.
+Meanwhile, some of the cytotrophoblastic cells in these villi penetrate the outer syncytiotrophoblastic cells and arrange them transversely by covering the syncytium layer forms the cytotrophoblastic shell.

 The villi formation is taken place all around the blastocyst but the villi which are forming around the decidua capsularis becomes degenerated with the growing embryo and change to become the chorionic leave and forms the outer fetal membrane the is the chorion that is limited at the edge of the placenta.
 The epiblastic cells form the inner fetal membrane amnion.

 Few mesodermal cells attach with the caudal end of embryo to the cytotrophoblastic layer are not taking part in the formation of the coelom forms connecting band or body stalk and becomes the umbilical cord later on.
 This is attached to the center of the chorionic plate.